Supervisor's Name: Laurie Hendren

 Project end date: Friday, April 13, 2018

-This project will be advised by Prof. Laurie Hendren, with additional support by the Opal development team.
+This project will be advised by Prof. Hendren with additional mentoring by the development team.

 Prerequisite: 1 term completed at McGill + CGPA of 3.0 or higher; or permission of instructor.

-Grading scheme (The final report must be worth at least 50% of final grade): 50% final report, 25% milestones and meetings, 25% software development
+Grading scheme (The final report must be worth at least 50% of final grade): 50% final report, 25% meetings and milestones, 25% software development

 Other project information: The group meets with all of the student research students bi-weekly, usually on Friday afternoons at 2pm.